Robert-van-Engelen/Forth500/manual.md

 manipulated can be fixed to a few digits after the decimal point.
 Scaling of values must be applied when appropriate.

-A classic example is pi to compute the circumference of a circle using a rational approximation of pi and a fixed point radius with a 2 digit fraction.
+A classic example is to compute the circumference of a circle using a rational approximation of pi and a fixed point radius with a 2 digit fraction.

     : pi*   355 113 M*/ ; ↲
     12.00 2VALUE radius ↲